Methodology

 Perception

-Ranking in a survey of 2,003 respondents from across the United States about the top three cities and towns that they think offer the best job opportunities.
+Ranking in a survey of 2,000 respondents across the United States about the top three U.S. cities and towns that they would most like to live in someday.
 (Ipsos)